Me Either or Me Neither: Which One Is Correct?

 It correctly agrees with negative statements and is accepted in British English, American English, exams, professional writing, and global communication.

 Me either, although popular in casual American speech, should be used carefully.
-It fits informal conversations, movie dialogue, or social media, but it can look incorrect in formal writing.
+It fits informal conversations but it can look incorrect in formal writing.
 For learners, writers, and professionals, choosing me neither avoids mistakes and confusion.

 Related posts!